jonschwadron/replicalabs-ansible/README.md

 ## To-do: ##
 Rewrite recipes for the following cookbooks:

-*  `replicalabs::repo`
+*  replicalabs::repo
-*  `optimus`
+*  optimus

 Rewrite recipes for the following cookbooks:

-*  `create an installation script that will perform the commands below.`
+*  create an installation script that will perform the commands below.

-**Note: Unity (Ubuntu's user interface) breaks after installing apt_packages.
-It does not load after you restart ubuntu and login.

 ## Install Chef ##
 ```